10 Expository Essay Examples

 Understand the Purpose of Your Essay Assignment:

 Before you start writing, start by carefully reviewing the assignment to grasp the expository essay's purpose and requirements in terms of word count, writing style, and the type of expository essay you intend to write.
-If you are not given a topic in your assignment, Select a topic or subject you'll delve into, ensuring it aligns with your interests and meets the assignment criteria.
+If you are not given a topic in your assignment, select a topic or subject you'll delve into, ensuring it aligns with your interests and meets the assignment criteria.
 For instance, if you're passionate about technology, you might choose to explore the impact of artificial intelligence on the future of work.

-You can Utilize CoWriter's brainstorming tool to generate topic ideas by entering keywords related to your interests or expertise, prompting CoWriter to offer suggestions.
+You can utilize CoWriter's brainstorming tool to generate topic ideas by entering keywords related to your interests or expertise, prompting CoWriter to offer suggestions.

 notion image